dr-zool/matlab/README.md

 Chapter 4: Introduction to programming in MATLAB

 4.1	Introduction

 So far in these lab sessions, all the commands were executed in the Command Window.
 The problem is that the commands entered in the Command Window cannot be saved and executed again for several times.
 Therefore, a difierent way of executing repeatedly commands with MATLAB is:

-1.	to create a flle with a list of commands,
+1. create a flle with a list of commands,
 2. save the flle, and
 3. run the flle.

 If needed, corrections or changes can be made to the commands in the flle.
 The flles that are used for this purpose are called script flles or scripts for short.
 This section covers the following topics:
-†	M-File Scripts
+- M-File Scripts
-†	M-File Functions
+- M-File Functions

 4.2	M-File Scripts

 A script flle is an external flle that contains a sequence of MATLAB statements.
 Script flles have a fllename extension .m and are often called M-flles.
 M-flles can be scripts that simply execute a series of MATLAB statements, or they can be functions that can accept arguments and can produce one or more outputs.

 4.2.1	Examples

 Here are two simple scripts.
 Example 1
 †	Use the MATLAB editor to create a flle: File > New > M-flle.